19hours/sg-statutes/Acts/Criminal Procedure Code.md

 162

-Taking a gratification in order by corrupt or illegal means to influence a public servant
+Taking a gratification in order, by corrupt or illegal means, to influence a public servant

 Ditto